hicksjoseph/CloudCoreo/pages/conceptdocs/overview.md

 * **Cloud Resources and Dependencies**
 A Composite specifies the desired end state of your cloud deployment, including all required resources and service dependencies.
 Any supported cloud resource can be included in your design from including networking, security, storage, compute as well as container and serverless functions offered by a cloud provider.

-* **Chains**
+* **Runners**
-Chains provide an event program that allow users to search, filter and write conditions on any data set.
+Runners provide an event program that allow users to search, filter and write conditions on any data set.
 Functions enable users to create smart logic within a Composite creating a reference design that can take dynamic actions.
 Functions can be can be specified between any step of a Composite without breaking the service dependencies of the associate cloud resources.

 * **Panels**
 To improve operational efficiency, Composites also include the ability to define custom UIs and operational tasks called Panels.
 You can easily define and change how resources are presented in the CloudCoreo UI as a part of the definition of a Composite.

 * **Hub**
 CloudCoreo offers three levels of reference architecture designs: Certified Composites, Approved Composites, Community Composites.
 The Hub provides a collection of these composites that can be easily leveraged and extended into your own git repos.
 Community Composites are contributed reference designs that have not be actively tested or validated by CloudCoreo.
 Users are free to share and leverage this content.